pavel-georgiev/skopos-jenkins-sample/README.md

 You need your own fork in order to be able to make changes.
 To do so - use the 'fork' link in the upper right corner of the github page for this repository.

+After doing the fork, modify the `Jenkinsfile` in your fork so that the `DOCKER_REPO` variable points to the docker repository where build artifacts will be pushed.
+If you are using Docker Hub, that would look like `your-dockerhub-username/sample-service`.

 ## Build (or Download) Jenkins Container

 We start with the stock Jenkins container and install Docker, Jenkins docker plugin and Skopos CLI on top.
 If you prefer using a ready-made image instead of building it from scratch, you can just `docker pull datagridsys/jenkins-skopos`.